 What's Included in the Price

-The repair covers isolating the water supply, cutting out and replacing the damaged pipe section, and pressure testing the completed repair.
-All work must comply with AS/NZS 3500 Plumbing and Drainage.
+The repair covers isolating the water supply, cutting out and replacing the damaged pipe section, and pressure testing to at least 1,500 kPa for 15 minutes.
+All work must comply with AS/NZS 3500 Plumbing and Drainage (updated April 2025, mandatory from October 2025).
 For concealed pipes, wall or slab access is included along with basic patching.
-A callout fee is charged for all jobs, with higher rates for emergency and after-hours attendance.
-CCTV inspection for hidden leaks is quoted as a separate line item.
+A callout fee is charged for all jobs ($80–$120 during business hours), with higher rates for emergency and after-hours attendance ($150–$300+).
+CCTV inspection for hidden leaks is a separate line item ($250–$500).
 Cosmetic reinstatement (replastering, painting, retiling) and any water damage remediation are separate to the plumbing scope.

 What Affects the Cost

 - Pipe accessibility.
 Exposed subfloor or ceiling pipes are quick to reach.
-Pipes in slab or inside masonry walls require cutting and patching.
+Pipes in slab or inside masonry walls require cutting and patching, adding $1,000–$3,000+ for access and reinstatement.

 - Water hardness.
-Adelaide's hard water accelerates internal corrosion and scale buildup, particularly in copper and galvanised pipes.
+Adelaide's Murray River supply (hardness 90–160 mg/L of calcium carbonate) accelerates internal corrosion and scale buildup, particularly in copper and galvanised pipes.
+Pipes in Adelaide age faster than in soft-water cities like Melbourne.

 - Leak severity.
-A slow weep at a fitting versus a burst section requiring isolation and urgent repair.
+A slow weep at a fitting is a quick repair.
+A burst section requiring immediate isolation and metre-plus replacement is a half-day job.

 - Under-slab location.
 Slab-on-ground homes, common in post-1970s Adelaide estates, require concrete cutting for buried pipe access.

 A leaking fitting on an exposed copper pipe under the kitchen sink in a 1990s Golden Grove home sits toward $150.
-A burst galvanised pipe under a concrete slab in a 1960s Unley bungalow, requiring slab cutting, pipe replacement, and reinstatement, pushes toward $1,700.
+A burst galvanised pipe under a concrete slab in a 1960s Unley bungalow, requiring specialist leak detection, slab cutting, full section replacement with PEX, and reinstatement pushes toward $1,700.

 After-hours, weekend, and public holiday callouts carry premium rates that add significantly to the total.
 If you have turned off the water at the meter and there is no active damage spreading, scheduling the repair during business hours saves money.
 If water is actively flowing and you cannot isolate it, call immediately.